 Donors have established several endowed funds that are restricted to mission-centered purposes.
 These restricted endowed funds include law-related education, access to justice, and initiatives to improve the legal system.
 Find a list of the various Cornerstone Society funds here.

 The Foundation also encourages donors to consider sponsoring named fund initiatives.
 These funds may be created by individuals, firms or others interested in promoting the advancement of justice.
 These named funds direct assets to the Foundation in the form of cash or securities, bequests, gifts of real property, life insurance, or by life income arrangements.
 All of these named funds will be publicly designated and grants may be awarded when the fund reaches a minimum of $10,000.
 Annually, the distinguished roster of named funds will be published in the Annual Report of the Foundation.
 All donors to the Foundation by bequest or life income arrangement will be honored as Legacy members of the Cornerstone Society.

 For information on alternative ways to give, including gifts by will, life insurance, stock, and securities, click here.
 For more information, please read our gift acceptance policy.
-Contact Theresa Browning at firstname.lastname@example.org or (317) 269-7864.
+Contact Theresa Browning at email@example.com or (317) 269-7864.